Robert-van-Engelen/Forth500/manual.md

 and >> (bitshift right).
 The `U<` and `U>` comparisons are unsigned, see [numeric comparisons](#numeric-comparisons).

-## Double arithmetic
+### Double arithmetic

-The following words cover double integer arithmetic operations.
+The following words perform double integer arithmetic operations.
 Words involving division and modulo may throw exception -10 "Division by zero":

 | word      | stack effect ( _before_ -- _after_ )